-A. Anyone who desires a university education and applies for admission to the UWC will be considered for admission.
-If you graduated from high school with the required units or have a high school equivalent certificate, such as a GED, your chances of being accepted are good (see the Admissions section, page 11).
-If you are accepted and your high school record indicates that you may have difficulty with university work, you will be asked to participate in special programs and advising through the campus Student Services Office.
-The UWC gives particular consideration in admission to applicants who have been out of school for two or more years; service veterans, as defined by state and federal policies, and students who have been disadvantaged as a result of substandard education, family income level, or ethnic background.
-Consult the admission section of this catalog for the specific policy affecting you.
+- Anyone who desires a university education and applies for admission to the UW Colleges will be considered. - Graduating from high school with the required units or having a high school equivalent certificate, such as a GED, gives a prospective student a good chance of being accepted. - Students with a high school record that indicates they may have difficulty with university work and who are accepted to the UW Colleges will be asked to participate in special programs and advising through the campus Student Services Office. - Particular consideration in admission is given to applicants who have been FREQUENTLY ASKED QUESTIONS out of school for two or more years; service veterans, as defined by state and federal policies; and students who have been disadvantaged as a result of substandard education, family income level, or ethnic background. • Please consult the Admissions section on page 12 of this catalog for specific policies.
+How do I apply?